A Monoidal View on Fixpoint Checks: Predicate Liftings

 Now we apply $\#$ and use the fact that $\#$ is functorial, even for the full category $\C$, whenever one of the two arrows to which $\#$ is applied is a reindexing (see Lemma~\ref{lem:fibredness}).
 Furthermore we observe that $\beta = \#(\eta)$.
 This immediately gives commutativity of the diagram on the left.
 (The diagram on the right just displays the underlying functions.) \end{proof}

-We next characterize $\tilde{F}^d_\#(Y')$.
+We next characterise $\tilde{F}^d_\#(Y')$.
 We rely on the fact that $d$ can be decomposed into $d = \pi_1\circ\bar{d}$, where the projection $\pi_1$ is independent of $d$ and $\bar{d}$ is dependent on $Y'$, and exploit the natural transformation in Proposition~\ref{prop:nat-transf}.

 \begin{propositionrep}[Approximations for predicate liftings] Let $\tilde{F}$ be a predicate lifting.
 We fix $Y'\subseteq Y$ and let $\chi_{Y'}\colon Y\to \{0,1\}$ be its characteristic function.
 Furthermore let $a\colon Y\to \monM$ be a predicate.
 Let $\pi_1\colon \monM\times\{0,1\} \to \monM$, $\pi_2\colon \monM\times\{0,1\} \to \{0,1\}$ be the projections and define $\bar{a}\colon Y\to \monM\times \{0,1\}$ via $\bar{a}(y) = (a(y),\chi_{Y'}(y))$ as the mediating morphism into the product (see diagram below).